joachimschmidt557/linenoize/README.md

 A port of [linenoise](https://github.com/antirez/linenoise) to zig aiming to be a simple readline for command-line applications written in zig.
 It is written in pure zig and doesn't require libc.

-Currently, only linux is supported.
+In addition to being a full-fledged zig library, `zig-linenoise` also serves as a drop-in replacement for linenoise.
+As a proof of concept, the example application from linenoise can be built with `zig build c-example`.

 ## Features